 NIH COVID-19 Safety Plan.

-- Physical Distancing: At high community levels all meetings must require attendees maintain at least 6 feet of physical distance.
+- Physical Distancing: At high workplace hospital admission levels all meetings must require attendees maintain at least 6 feet of physical distance.

 Visitors.
 If you have visitors attending your meeting, they should be expected to meet the same standards as any NIH staff attending the meetings, including guidance on masking and density.
 Visitors should be notified of any meeting requirements that are established in the planning of the meeting.